Angel-125/Pathfinder/GameData/WildBlueIndustries/Buffalo/Readme.txt

 ---REVISION HISTORY---

+2.0.8
+- Fixed Crash To Desktop issues experienced at startup that are associated with Kerbal Actuators.
+- Revised Kerbal Actuators GUI.
+- Fixed NRE issues with the JetWing.

 2.0.7
 - Made it easier to climb into the roof of the crewed parts.
 - Recompiled Kerbal Actuators.